erniep888/ScrumTime/README.md

 # ScrumTime

-ScrumTime is to provide an end-to-end agile project management tool that is simple to use and simple to change.
+ScrumTime will provide an end-to-end agile project management tool that has a goal of being simple to use, simple to change, and simple to integrate with other systems.
 With this in mind, I have decided to go with a node.js backend and angularjs front end that will be deployed via the "public" folder of the node.js Express web application.
+However, the angularjs portion is developed separately from the express portion.

 ### Next Release

 1.0 GA ( August 2014 )

+_**Projects:**_ scrumtime_express (JSON server backend) and scrumtime-angularjs (web browser UI)

 _**Datastore:**_ MongoDB